A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Dataset Generation

 We opt to utilize only voltage phasors as measurements based on \cite{chen2019fault}, where the authors showed that the performance of their model is almost identical with or without current phasors.
 Therefore, there is no incentive to use current phasors as features because that would just double the amount of computation needed at the expense of no performance increase.
 For the three-phase buses shown in Fig.~\ref{fig:ieee_123_feeder_system} for all three phases ( Phase A, Phase B, Phase C) voltage amplitude and angle (in radian) can be measured.
 For single-phase and two-phase buses values for the missing buses are padded with zero.

 As our proposed model does $5$ tasks simultaneously, for each data point we generate $5$ labels as fault detection, fault location, fault classification, fault resistance, and fault current labels.
 The first three labels are discrete values whereas the last two labels are continuous values.
 As mentioned before for practical consideration we assume a range of fault resistance instead of a single fault resistance value.
 Fault resistance values are sampled from a uniform distribution (rounded up to $2$ decimal point) which is $f_{res} \sim \mathcal{U}(\min_{res},\max_{res})$, where $f_{res}$ is the sampled fault resistance value and $\min_{res}$ and $\max_{res}$ are the lower and upper bound of the uniform distribution.
 For our initial analysis, we assume a lower bound of $0.05~\Omega$ and an upper bound of $20~ \Omega$.
 The practical consideration claim we make is justified by Fig.~\ref{fig:tsne_dataset} which clearly shows that for constant resistance analysis\cite{mo2022sr,hu2022fault,nguyen2023spatial} the fault diagnosis becomes trivial.
+Fig.~\ref{fig:tsne_dataset} shows t-SNE visualization of the high-dimensional features by projecting them into a 2-dimensional domain.
+For constant resistance of $20 \Omega$, the features have minimal overlap and there is considerable distance between two neighboring points.
+Hence, the underlying data distribution is easily separable with non-linear decision boundaries which can be easily learned using any ML method.
+In our approach with variable fault resistance, the overlap between features is much more pronounced which makes it a much harder prediction task.
+However, in case of real-world deployment, our proposed approach with the variable fault resistance is much more practical.

 For each fault type, we generate $20400$ data samples.
 This results in a total of $20400\times5=102000$ data points for the fault events where there are $300$ samples per bus.
 For non-fault event data generation, we vary all $91$ loads connected to the $85$ buses according to another uniform distribution given by $f_{load} \sim \mathcal{U}(\min_{load},\max_{load}) $.
 We assume $\min_{load}=20~\text{KW}$ and $\max_{load}=80~\text{KW}$ based on the typical load range associated with the IEEE-123 node feeder system.
 For non-fault events, the number of data points is also $20400$.
-All the values in the feature vector are standardized by subtracting the mean value and dividing by the standard deviation.
+The sequence of steps for the data generation process is visualized in Fig.~\ref{fig:dataset_gen}.
+The double-circled digits in the diagram specify the iteration hierarchy.

+\begin{enumerate} \item At the first iteration point, we iterate through all $68$ three phase nodes and for a specific node execute the following two steps.